RhinoCodes/ArchLive/README.md

  * KDE Plasma

 Choose the iso to your hardware power or preference.
+Also the beta isos are mostly stable we just needed a naming scheme, so feature crowd and then start testing the features.

+## Grub Rescue
+Syzbet added grub rescue which allows you to boot to other efi files, such as the Windows bootlaoder or another grub
 ## PR's Welcome
 Anyone is welcome to PR a new iso in, just look at the [archiso wiki](https://wiki.archlinux.org/index.php/archiso)